 ENGLISH LANGUAGE ARTS B30 examines global perspectives using traditional and contemporary world literature.
 Shakespeare's Hamlet is among the selections for study.

 Prerequisite: English Language Arts 20

-ENGLISH LANGUAGE ARTS A30P AND ENGLISH LANGUAGE ARTS B30P offer an advanced exploration of literature in many genres and through literary criticism.
+exploration of literature in many genres and through literary criticism.
 The course is designed for students in the Advanced English Program.
 Students have the option to write the College Board Literature and Composition Exam in May.
 Extra fees apply to take the AP English Exam.

 Prerequisite: English Language Arts 20